 Туре Description ResultSet.TYPE_FORWARD_ONLY The cursor can only move forward in the result set.
 ResultSet.TYPE_SCROLL_INSENSITIVE The cursor can scroll forward and backward, and the result set is not sensitive to changes made by others to the database that occur after the result set was created.

+ResultSet.TYPE SCROLL SENSITIVE.

-ResultSet.TYPE_SCROLL_SENSITIVE.
-The cursor can scroll forward and batter result set is sensitive to changes not others to the database that occur after was created. made by --- ---------
+The cursor can scroll forward and backward, and the result set is sensitive to changes made by others to the database that occur after the result set was created.